fridavbg/fridavbg/README.md

 My name is Frida and I'm orginally from Sweden, but have been living in Barcelona, Spain for the last 14 years.

-Mostly like coding in JavaScript and Python.
-I do try to stay away from PHP, but somehow I always end up coding in PHP :sweat_smile:

 ## Im currently working on

 * Writing my Thesis on Green Coding and how Green UX principles can help make a webpage more sustainable.
 (As you can see my green spots have been down in February as I have been busy researching  🤓📚)